 But does its information disappear with it, meaning quantum mechanics is wrong?
 Or does the problem lie with Einstein’s theory?
 When forced to choose, many physicists back the quantum rule and suspect that information somehow escapes in the black hole’s radiation, which in that case isn’t random after all.
 Figuring out how the information gets out should point the way past Einstein’s theory to a more complete quantum theory of gravity.
 Yet after 45 years of grappling with this “black hole information paradox,” no one has pinpointed the alleged misstep in Hawking’s calculation.

 Now, though, several noted black hole physicists think they may be closing in on a solution.
-Not even the researchers themselves fully grasp the physical implications of the math they explore in a recent paper.
+Not even the researchers themselves fully grasp the physical implications of the math they explore in a paper published in late 2019.
 But in the abstract mathematical threads, they and others see the outlines of a bridge to the black hole’s interior, an escape route for trapped data.
 They located this hidden path using an imperfectly understood technique for spying on a black hole from a higher dimension.

 “It’s magic,” said Ahmed Almheiri, a physicist at the Institute for Advanced Study (IAS) in Princeton, New Jersey, who co-authored the recent paper.
 “We know how to prove” that the shift in perspective works, he said, “but we don’t have a complete understanding of why this is happening.”